8 Florida DESTINATIONS FOR Wildlife and Scenery

-Alligators, beaches and orange blossoms are typical Florida fare, but the Sunshine State’s allure also includes ecotourism attractions in a stunning variety of locales across the state.
-Best of all, you won’t need to venture far from urban destinations.
+The Sunshine State’s allure includes ecotourism attractions in a stunning variety of locales across the state.
+Best of all, you won’t need to venture far from urban destinations to experience them.

 Topsail Hill Preserve State Park

 Coastal dune lakes are exceedingly rare ecosystems that exist in only a handful of places in the world.
 Santa Rosa Beach in South Walton has 15 of these hauntingly beautiful bodies of water.
 A large variety of nesting birds, including Least Terns, are common here.
 Explore the area on Scenic Route 30-A, or take one of the guided tours at Topsail Hill Preserve State Park.

 Big Cat Rescue

 Big Cat Rescue is a nonprofit sanctuary near Tampa that is home to tigers, lions, a liger, leopards, cougars, bobcats, ocelots, servals and caracals.
 All are among the threatened, endangered or nearly extinct species at the park, which boasts the most diverse population of exotic cats in the world.
 Educational programs are a significant part of the mission, and you’ll want to plan ahead since the tours vary daily.

 Among the 2,000 rare and exotic animals and 1,000 varieties of plants harbored at the Jacksonville Zoo & Gardens are vipers, cobras and mambas, the world’s deadliest snakes.
 The expansive animal park is home to the largest collection of jaguars in North America.
 Elephants cavort in a 275,000-gallon pool.
 Carousel lovers will enjoy the animals beautifully rendered on the Wildlife Carousel.